Last Updated on April 19, 2023 by Chris

 At times, Barnett would play upside-down right handed guitars, but now pretty much always plays left handed ones.

-At the time of writing, Courtney Barnett will be on tour in 2022.
+At the time of writing, Courtney Barnett is not on tour in 2023.
+However, she will be playing Glastonbury Festival in the UK.
 Check out when and where below: